 Golden Image Management

-Recovery Objective: To maintain a “Clean Master Copy” of every critical Category II and III workstation, allowing for a total system wipe and reinstall in under 30 minutes.
+Maintain a verified “Clean Master Copy” of every critical Category II and III workstation.
+Goal: Total system restoration in under 30 minutes.

 In a Ransomware scenario, we do not waste time “cleaning” files.
 We nuke and pave.
 This means wiping the hard drive completely and applying a Golden Image—a pre-configured, hardened, and verified snapshot of the system in its “Factory Clean” state.